Mamo1031/RT1/assignment2_part1_rt/README.md

 7. **`robot_control_interface.ipynb`**
    - **Location**: `notebooks/robot_control_interface.ipynb`
    - **Functionality**:
-    Action client UI that runs on Jupyter Notebook.
-     - Setting and canceling target position.
-     - Real-time display of robot position.
+     - Provides an interactive Jupyter Notebook interface for controlling the robot.
+     - **Features**:
+       - Assign or cancel goals for the robot.
-     - Displaying the distance to an obstacle.
+       - Display the distance to the closest obstacle in real-time.
+       - Real-time plot of the robot's position using `FuncAnimation`.
+       - Real-time plot of the number of reached/not-reached targets using `FuncAnimation`.

 ## Installation
 ### Prerequisites